-There is something very odd and totally unacceptable about this whole proce.
-The documentation, such as it is, was distributed by means of 'junk mail' do Many of my fellow residents say that they did not receive the offending circ all.
-As a courtesy, if not also a requirement of good governance, each et resident listed on the Register of Electors should have been contacted earlier in the deliberations.
-By analogy, any proposed parking scheme requiplebiscite of electors.
+There is something very odd and totally unacceptable about this whole process.
+The documentation, such as it is, was distributed by means of 'junk mail' delivery.
+Many of my fellow residents say that they did not receive the offending circular at all.
+As a courtesy, if not also a requirement of good governance, each effected resident listed on the Register of Electors should have been contacted much earlier in the deliberations.
+By analogy, any proposed parking scheme requires a plebiscite of electors.

-At a very minimum, a postal communication to 'The Resident at [sp address]' should have been issued.
-This could have usefully included all re reports, data and assessments that underpinned the decision to progre proposal to this point.
+At a very minimum, a postal communication to 'The Resident at [specified address]' should have been issued.
+This could have usefully included all relevant reports, data and assessments that underpinned the decision to progress the proposal to this point.

-It seems extraordinary that none of the pertinent information is available DCC website.
-Openness and transparency are required under administrative law.
-In contrast, this process has the appearance of 'cloa' dagger' or sleight of hand especially with originally a very short dead 20th October being allowed for submissions.
+It seems extraordinary that none of the pertinent information is available on the DCC website.
+Openness and transparency are required under Irish administrative law.
+In contrast, this process has the appearance of 'cloak and dagger' or sleight of hand especially with originally a very short deadline of 20th October being allowed for submissions.